briansworth/dev/_posts/2019-5-11-PowerShell-Windows-Routing.md

 <p>
   Networking seems kind of like black magic.
-  I have never been too comfortable with, it so recently I've decided to just dive in and figure it out.
+  I have never been too comfortable with, it so recently I decided to dive in and figure it out.
   I want to start by using basic built-in features in Windows, then branch off from there.
 </p>